 (B) Quantitation limits for monitoring inorganic arsenic concentrations.

-(C) Information and guidance to assist sources in estimating, pursuant to paragraph (d)(C) of this section, the reduced human health risk expected to result from inorganic arsenic control measures based on the most current EPA risk assessment.
+(C) Information and guidance to assist sources in estimating, pursuant to subsection (e)(C) of this section, the reduced human health risk expected to result from inorganic arsenic control measures based on the most current EPA risk assessment.

 (g) It is the policy of the Commission that landowners engaged in agricultural or development practices on land where pesticides, fertilizers, or soil amendments containing arsenic are currently being or have previously been applied, implement conservation practices to minimize the erosion and runoff of inorganic arsenic to waters of the State or to a location where such material could readily migrate into waters of the State.

 [ED.
-NOTE: Tables referenced are available from the agency.]
+NOTE: Tables referencing the toxics criteria are not included in rule text.
+Click here for a PDF copy of Table 30: Aquatic Life Water Quality Criteria for Toxic Pollutants.
+Click here for a PDF copy of Table 31: Aquatic Life Water Quality Guidance Values for Toxic Pollutants.
+Click here for a PDF copy of Table 40: Human Health Water Quality Criteria for Toxic Pollutants.]

 [See end of this document for proposed amendments to Tables 30, 33C, and 40]